section-engineering-education/engineering-education/articles/getting-started-with-quasar-framework/index.md

 ### Pros of Choosing Quasar

-The following are some of the pros of choosing quasar framework
+The following are some of the pros of choosing Quasar framework

 #### 1. Support for multiple platforms

-This is the most exciting feature of quasar, it has support builds for multiple platforms using only one codebase.
+This is the most exciting feature of Quasar, it has support builds for multiple platforms using only one codebase.
 This is a very huge advantage since it saves on costs of application development and time.
 It supports builds for single-page applications, progressive web applications, server-side rendering, mobile apps (Ios and android) using cordova or capacitor,  multi-platform desktop apps using electron and browser extensions

 #### 2. Faster to get up to speed.

-Although quasar comes with a lot of technologies to make it a whole, such as [webpack](https://webpack.js.org/), [cordova](https://cordova.apache.org/), [capacitor](https://capacitorjs.com/), [electron](https://www.electronjs.org/), [nodejs](https://nodejs.org/en/) and [vuejs](https://vuejs.org/), you'll will only need to learn Vue which has a short learning curve.
+Although Quasar comes with a lot of technologies to make it a whole, such as [webpack](https://webpack.js.org/), [cordova](https://cordova.apache.org/), [capacitor](https://capacitorjs.com/), [electron](https://www.electronjs.org/), [nodejs](https://nodejs.org/en/) and [vuejs](https://vuejs.org/), you'll will only need to learn Vue which has a short learning curve.
 The other technologies are all integrated and configured in Quasar, thus, there are no requirements for you to know them.
 In addition, it has one of the best-detailed documentations around.

 #### 3. Treeshaking automatically